Seafarer Mortgages Explained

 Check whether you’re eligible

-The criteria for gaining approval will vary between providers and a specialist broker will be able to advise you more specifically on what’s required.
+The criteria for gaining approval will vary between providers, and a specialist broker can advise you more specifically on what’s required.

 Some mortgage lenders have the following criteria for seafarers: